fostroll/mordl/README.md

 Don't use identical names for input and output file names when you call the `.predict()` methods.
 Normally, there will be no problem, because the methods by default load all input file in memory before tagging.
-But if input file is big, you may want to use **split** parameter for that the methods handle the file by parts.
-In that case, saving of the first part of the tagging data occur before loading next.
-So, identical names will entail the data loss.
+But if the input file is large, you may want to use **split** parameter for that the methods handle the file by parts.
+In that case, saving of the first part of the tagging data occurs before loading next.
+So, identical names will entail data loss.

 Training process is also simple.
-If you have train corpora and you don't want any experiments, just run:
+If you have a train corpus and you don't want any experiments, just run:
 ```python
 from mordl import UposTagger